jamesallen0351/jamesallen0351/README.md

 - 🎓  BBA in Business Management from Texas State University

-- 📝  MBA candidate from West Texas A&M
+- 📝  MBA candidate from West Texas A&M University

 - 📫  How to reach me james.allen0351@gmail.com